huwb/volsample/README.md

 The advection is implemented in *AdvectedScales.cs*.
 See the inline code comments for details.
 The general idea is that that both sample slices are kept as close to stationary as possible when the camera moves.
 We know how the camera has moved each frame, and therefore can work out the new angle for each sample slice point.
 We use Fixed Point Iteration (FPI) to invert this - for a particular angle in the final camera position (depending on which ray scale we are updating), it will provide an angle to a point on the sample slice which can then be used to compute a new scale.
 See [2] for more information about FPI applied to related problems.

-Special handling is required for new scales (i.e. to extend the sample slice at the sides when the frustum moves).
-Ideally the sample slice would be extended along the motion path of the point at the right of the frustum.
-If this extension could be provided to FPI then FPI would probably yield the full, final solution.
-However I'm not sure if this is possible.
-Instead we detect if the iteration has landed off the slice and then manually extend the slice.
-This is done as a linear approximation to the extension - i.e. 1 line segment.
-If you e.g. spin the camera very fast you will see that the slice is extended using line segments.
-However for normal motion it is not visible and it seems to be pretty stable so this is probably good enough for our needs.
+The sample slice is extended as required in an elegant way.
+Linear extensions are added to the sample slice based on the camera motion, and this extended slice is the one that FPI iterates over.
+This means that the solution from FPI is good to go without any further treatment.
+To see this set `debugFreezeAdvection` to true and then rotate the camera, to see how the slice is extended.
+Hopefully this generalises to advection of 2D sample slices, to support full 3D rotations.

-As far as we can tell Unity doesn't support uploading floats to FP32 textures, so the ray scales are written onto geometry which is then rendered into a floating point texture.
+It seems Unity doesn't support uploading floats to FP32 textures, so the ray scales are written onto geometry which is then rendered into a floating point texture.
 See *UploadRayScales.cs*.
 I couldn't easily get it to work with a N x 1 texture, so I'm using a N x N texture instead.

 ### Adaptive Sampling